Linux Secure Boot support for agents

 - Application Control

-If you intend to use any of those features on a computer where Secure Boot is enabled, you must enroll the Trend Micro public key (provided after install as DSversion.der, depending on which Deep Security Agent you have installed, for example DS20.der) into the Linux computer's firmware so that it recognizes the Trend Micro kernel module's signature.
+If you intend to use any of those features on a computer where Secure Boot is enabled, you must enroll the Trend Micro public key (provided after installation, for example DS20.der) into the Linux computer's firmware so that it recognizes the Trend Micro kernel module's signature.
 Otherwise, the Deep Security features can't be installed.

 To enroll the Trend Micro public key: